Organising to make life easier

 What makes life easier?

-I have always enjoyed organising in my working life, where I have worked in administration and management and focused on processes and systems.
+I have always enjoyed organising in my working life, where I have worked on multi-million dollar engineering projects, global software applications, and processes in financial services.

 Add to that learning from life such as moving house every year in my 20s (including living in London and doing lots of travel).